Agile software development at a glance

 - Complete transparency for both clients and outsourcing teams

-- Financial benefits such as increased sales, reduced support costs, and limited/no negative publicity and customer satisfaction.
+- Financial benefits such as increased sales, reduced support costs, limited/no negative publicity, and increased customer satisfaction.

 5.3.2 Other benefits

 Along with these benefits, Axon Active’s embodiment of agile frameworks and practices through its software developing processes has enabled it to maximize other important effects of software outsourcing services for clients on the other side of the globe.
 Some of these effects are: